Looking to raise money for a good cause?

 - Plan ticketed fundraising events

-- Accept virtually every payment type, including Venmo, Apple Pay, Google Pay, PayPal, Stripe, text-to-donate, or even mailing a check
+- Accept virtually every payment type, including Venmo, Apple Pay, Google Pay, PayPal, Stripe, ACH, text-to-donate, or even mailing a check

 So, how does Givebutter remain free for supporters?

-With Givebutter, there's no contracts, no hidden fees, and no hidden costs.
+With Givebutter, there are no contracts, no hidden fees, and no hidden costs.
 Givebutter is free thanks to optional tips, which can be paid by donors (and 95% choose to do so).
 Donor tips cover the use of Givebutter's all-in-one platform and payment processing fees (which range between 1.9–2.9% + 30 cents per donation).
 Typically, the average fees across all Givebutter campaigns is 1%, the lowest pricing in the industry.

 2. GoFundMe 🤑